rs-webworks/style34/README.md

-# style34
+# eRyse Client
-Community portal for BMW E34 enthusiast.
+Community portal interface application to connect at serve content from eRyse CDS.
 Currently in development.
-The aim is to provide hub for car owners to quickly organize tehir cars, parts, sales, car history, events and other stuff.
+The aim is to provide hub for car owners to quickly organize their cars, parts, sales, car history, events and other stuff.

 ### Instalation
 1. Set all required settings to .env file.